laurencjay/remote-learning-toolkit/Organizing Ideas/MindMapping.md

 **Needed Materials:** Internet connected device, [Miro](https://miro.com/app/dashboard/)
 **Time to Complete:** Any length of time.
 **In Synchronous Classrooms:** Students co-create these maps together in class.
-**In Asynchronous Classrooms:**  Students share a map and add thoughts **For future use:** Save links to maps in a repository or document for future classes.
+**In Asynchronous Classrooms:**  Students share a map and add thoughts asynchornously.
+**For future use:** Save links to maps in a repository or document for future classes.
 Future students can also add to the same maps.

 ## Description
 This exercise is designed to help students ideate and problem solve in a group setting.
+Students are given a topic to brainstorm together or a problem to answer.
+They then use a mind-mapping tool such as Miro to draw a mental map of ideas or possible solutions.
+They can then present those mind maps to their classmates, creating opportunity to further discuss the topic.

 ## Resources